midonet/midonet/docs/flow-installation.md

  _DatapathController_ actor.

-The actor must keep track of duplicate packets (packets that match the same exact flow but which are in the process of being simulated)
+The actor must keep track of duplicate packets (packets that match the same exact flow but which are in the process of being simulated).

+There was a question about what we should do with the TTL, Fragmentation, TypeOfService fields inside a kernel flow match: should we erase them or just leave them for the simulation to use in the future.
+Dan thought we should remove them but in the end (because we want to minimize the reparsing of the packets and because some of the devices might use those fields) we decided to let them in the match anyway.

 #### DatapathController (packet-in code path)